Lambdara/comets/README.md

 - Asteroids are simple 3D models, floating in space.
 They spawn at some distance from the player and loop around when far enough behind the player, to create a compact but "open" world.
 (This actually makes the world into a three-torus)

 ## Plan:
-- Create bigger asteroids and make them spawn in more random locations
+- Make asteroids spawn in more random locations
 - Allow change of flight direction to up and down
 - Implement newtonian movement (turning doesn't change direction of movement, just of acceleration)
 - Make asteroids more complex shapes